Guangdong: a global leader in toy making

 Guangdong Toys Association

-• Acting as a “bridge and bond”: The secretariat has established a dedicated department for industry research and analysis to grasp industry developments and market dynamics at home and abroad in a timely fashion.
-This enables it to provide a variety of useful information to the government and enterprises.
-The secretariat also helps to articulate the demands of the industry and enterprises, and undertakes various research projects required by government departments, providing a basis for the government to effectively monitor industry operations and formulate policies.
+- Acting as a “bridge and bond”: The secretariat has established a dedicated department for industry research and analysis to timely grasp industry and market development both domestically and internationally.
+This enables the association to provide a variety of valuable information to the government and enterprises.
+The secretariat also articulates the demands of the industry and enterprises, and undertakes various research projects as requested by government departments, providing a basis for the government to effectively monitor industry operations and formulate policies.

-• Carrying out industry planning, technical training, marketing, brand building and other campaigns: The association organises a range of activities to enhance the industry’s innovation capability, promotes the transformation and upgrading of the industry in a comprehensive and multi-level manner and strives for sustainable development, all of which have been highly recognised and praised by enterprises.
+- Carrying out industry planning, technical training, marketing, brand building and other campaigns: The association organises a range of activities to enhance the industry’s innovation capability, promotes the transformation and upgrading of the industry in a comprehensive and multi-level manner and strives for sustainable development, all of which have been highly recognised and praised by enterprises.